 GOVERNANCE COMMITTEE CHARTER

-The purpose of the Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Northrop Grumman Corporation (the “Company”) is: to assist the Board in overseeing the Company’s corporate governance practices; to make recommendations to the Board with respect to the size and composition of the Board and its committees; to assist the Board in identifying qualified potential candidates to serve on the Board and its committees; and to coordinate the process for the Board and its committees to evaluate their performance.
+The purpose of the Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Northrop Grumman Corporation (the “Company”) is to help ensure robust governance of the Company, including, in particular, to: (1) assist the Board in overseeing, and make recommendations regarding the Company’s corporate governance practices, including revisions to the Company’s bylaws and other corporate documents, policies and practices; (2) review and recommend to the Board the corporate governance section of the annual proxy statement, including proposed responses to shareholder proposals; (3) make recommendations to the Board with respect to the size and composition of the Board and its committees; (4) assist the Board in identifying qualified candidates to serve on the Board and its committees; (5) coordinate the processes for the Board and its committees to evaluate their performance; (6) oversee the Company’s management of its governance-related risks, including risks related to corporate culture.

 The Committee shall consist of three or more directors.
 Each Committee member shall be “independent” under the requirements of the New York Stock Exchange (“NYSE”) and the Company’s Principles of Corporate Governance, in each case as in effect from time to time.